DaiTaVan/boot-camp/README.md

 # poor-sitting-posture-warning
-Run file menu to see demo
+Coding using library mediapipe, a computer vision library of Google Run file menu.py to see demo